If you’re feeling in the dark over what laws you and your Utah tenants must follow, then you’ve come to the right place!

 - Be reimbursed for excessive property damage.
 As we’ve mentioned, normal wear and tear is inevitable, but excessive property damage by neglect or misuse is solely the tenant’s responsibility.
 The landlord may deduct repair costs from the security deposit

-- Have their tenants abide by the rental agreement.
-The rental agreement outlines all the terms and conditions the tenant must follow.
+- Have their tenants abide by the rental agreements.
+Rental agreements outline all the terms and conditions the tenant must follow.
 Once the lease is signed, these rules are not optional for tenants, and landlords have the right to enforce them

 The following are the basic landlord duties in the state of Utah.
 Landlords must: